jsuh9/jsuh9.github.io/_pages/about.md

 I was living by this simple principle in many of life's pivotal moments wthout even realizing.

-  "Live with Why Not, and Think with Why."

 Reflecting on it, I still believe in this principle---and I’m happy with where it's led me.

 Hi, welcome to my webpage!
 I am a PhD student at [Purdue University](https://www.purdue.edu/) in the [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE).
 I am advised by Dr. Tanaka at the [Networked Control Systems Lab](https://networked-control-systems-lab.github.io/).